Transport in Wales: Canals

+There are canals in Wales.
+The five canals that remain navigable or partially-navigable are the Llangollen Canal and Montgomery Canal, which are connected to the English canal network, and three canals that are isolated from the wider network, the Monmouthshire and Brecon Canal, Neath and Tennant Canal and Swansea Canal.

 Rail

 History

 Wales' railway network developed in conjunction with that of the rest of the United Kingdom during the nineteenth century.
 The North Wales Coast Line and South Wales Main Line sought to profit from traffic between London and Ireland.
 Numerous railways were built to export coal and iron from South Wales and slate from North Wales.
 In the latter half of the nineteenth century, tourism was booming and railways served resorts such as Llandudno, Barry Island and locations along the Cambrian Coast Line.

 The network was rationalised during the twentieth century (particularly by the Beeching cuts), with mainly east–west routes retained.
 As a result, the rail network within Wales is no longer contiguous.
 Devolution led to the formation of a single franchise for Wales in 2003.
 The Wales & Borders franchise, which includes some railway lines in England for completeness, is currently operated by Transport for Wales.
 As rail usage has grown during the past decades, several freight lines have seen rail services reintroduced, including the Cardiff City Line, the Vale of Glamorgan Line, and the Ebbw Valley Railway.
 As of 2008, there are 923 mi of mainline railways in Wales.